Identifiability of directed-cycle and catenary linear compartment models: The singular locus of directed-cycle models

 \section{The singular locus of directed-cycle models}

-In the prior section, we proved that a directed-cycle model is identifiable if and only if it is leak-interlacing.
-Recall that ``identifiable'' here means generically so, and hence identifiable models have a measure-zero set of parameter vectors for which the Jacobian matrix of the coefficient map is singular.
+In the prior section, we proved that a directed-cycle model is generically locally identifiable if and only if it is leak-interlacing.
+Recall that ``generically'' here means that identifiable models have a measure-zero set of parameter vectors for which the Jacobian matrix of the coefficient map is singular.
 This set was called the {\em singular locus} by Gross {\em et al.}, who analyzed the singular locus of several classes of directed-cycle models and bidirected-tree models~\cite{singularlocus}.

 \begin{definition} Let $\mathcal{M} = (G, In, Out, Leak)$, where $G=(V,E)$, be a strongly connected linear compartmental model that is generically locally identifiable.
 Let $\msc$ denote the coefficient map of~$\mathcal{M}$.
 The \textbf{singular locus} of $\mathcal{M}$ is the subset of $\mathbb{R}^{|E| + |Leak|}$ at which the Jacobian matrix of $\msc$ is \uline{not} full rank. \end{definition}